celery/celery/docs/userguide/tasks.rst

 Sometimes you just want to retry a task whenever a particular exception is raised.

-As this is such a common pattern we've built-in support for it with the
-This may not be acceptable all the time, since you may have a lot of such tasks.

 Fortunately, you can tell Celery to automatically retry a task using `autoretry_for` argument in `~@Celery.task` decorator: